Vyral/nick-shivers/_posts/2018-07-17-will-artificial-intelligence-take-over-the-real-estate-industry.md

 {% include pullquote.html %}

-Why is that? **It is difficult to get AI to understand market demand.** While they can look at past sales, they cannot know today what the demand is.
-They do not know about a home’s specific, detailed location.
+Why is that? **It is difficult to get AI to understand market demand.** While it can look at past sales, it cannot know today what the market demand is and it doesn't know about a home’s specific, detailed location.

 The property on Knight Street backs up to a freeway with a huge wall, and that’s going to affect its value.
 AI will never factor that into the details.
 Having bad neighbors will affect a home’s value as well.
 Finally, perception will affect the value.
 What is the overall perception in the real estate market?